-It is of interest to note, however, that although the patients (our first subject in particular) could not execute such tasks natching a test stimulus to the correct sign when it appeared among five reted patterns presented in their right that field.
-This showed that the dominant left hemisphere is capable of distinuiting between correct and incorrect stimuli.
-Since it is also true that the tients have no motor problems with their right hand, the patients inability to rform these tasks must reflect a breaktown of an integrative process somethere between the sensory system and the motor system.
+It is of interest to note, however, that although the patients (our first subject in particular) could not execute such tasks with the right hand, they were capable of matching a test stimulus to the correct design when it appeared among five related patterns presented in their right visual field.
+This showed that the dominant left hemisphere is capable of discriminating between correct and incorrect stimuli.
+Since it is also true that the patients have no motor problems with their right hand, the patients' inability to perform these tasks must reflect a breakdown of an integrative process somewhere between the sensory system and the motor system.

-We found that in certain other mental processes the right hemisphere is on a or with the left.
-In particular, it can inependently generate an emotional reacson.
-In one of our experiments exploring he matter we would present a series of ardinary objects and then suddenly flash picture of a nude woman.
-This evoked amused reaction regardless of whether the picture was presented to the left bemisphere or to the right.
-When the picture was flashed to the left hemiphere of a female patient, she laughed and verbally identified the picture as a nude.
+We found that in certain other mental processes the right hemisphere is on a par with the left.
+In particular, it can independently generate an emotional reaction.
+In one of our experiments exploring the matter we would present a series of ordinary objects and then suddenly flash a picture of a nude woman.
+This evoked an amused reaction regardless of whether the picture was presented to the left hemisphere or to the right.
+When the picture was flashed to the left hemisphere of a female patient, she laughed and verbally identified the picture as a nude.
 When it was later presented to the right hemisphere, she said in reply to a question that she saw nothing, but almost immediately a sly smile spread over her face and she began to chuckle.
-Asked what she was laughing at, she said: "I don't know ... nothing ... oh-that funny machine."
+Asked what she was laughing at, she said: "I don't know...nothing...oh-that funny machine."
 Although the right hemisphere could not describe what it had seen, the sight nevertheless elicited an emotional response like the one evoked from the left hemisphere.